 maintenance - minimal or none

-battery management system with colour LED touch panel:
+energy management system (EMS) with colour LED touch panel:

 Short circuit protection,